Join is the results of our collaboration with Mr. Tanaka – a master of Tategu – the traditional craft of Japanese wood joinery.

 Our challenge manifested itself in developing a project that was innovative yet still honored the traditional aspects of the craft.

 Seihachi Tanaka, Wakako Tanaka, Hiromi Yokoi, Mihoko Nishiyama, Emiko Sudo, Satoshi Tomoda, Filipa Ricardo

-The Origin part I: Join screens are now a part of the Victoria & Albert Museum‘s permanent collection.
+Origin part I: Join is a part of the permanent collections of the Victoria & Albert Museum (UK) and M+ Museum (HK).